N.K.R.A. CHAMPIONSHIP INFO.

 FORMULA BLUE; ROTAX MAX.

-For more information / Championship regulations etc. please go to the NKRA CHAMPIONSHIPS menu at the top or click here
+For more information / Championship regulations etc. please go to the NKRA CHAMPIONSHIPS menu on the home menu or click here

-Some of you will have competed in previous NKRA Clubman’s Championships, some of you will have heard of the NKRA but are not really sure why it exists and to some it is a completely unknown organisation.
-The NKRA would like to inform you and invite you to join in our 2017 Championship.
+Some of you will have competed in the previous NKRA Clubman’s Championship and some will have heard of the NKRA but are not familiar with this Championship.
+The NKRA would like to inform you and invite you to join in our 2024 Championship.

-- For 25 years, the NKRA has organised a Championship that is accessible to all, with minimum extra costs over and above ordinary club racing.
+- For over 30 years, the NKRA has organised a Championship that is accessible to all, with minimum extra costs over and above ordinary club racing.

-- Regional Championships take place over five rounds and are divided into Southern England & Wales & Northern England & Wales.
-Any driver in the following classes can enter – Cadet Honda, IAME Cadet, Minimax, Junior Blue, Formula Blue & Rotax Max .
+- Regional Championships take place within Southern England & Wales & Northern England & Wales.
+Any driver in the following classes can enter – Cadet Honda, Minimax, Junior Blue, Formula Blue & Rotax Max.

 Cadet Honda, Junior Blue & Formula Blue go forward to the National Finals where they compete over one weekend for the title of NKRA National Champion.

 - The Grande Finals rotate between clubs in each of the regions.
-This year Mansell Raceway , in Devon, will be the host for 2017. ( for the Blue classes & Honda Cadet)
+This year Mansell Raceway will be the host for 2023 ( for HONDA CADET, JUNIOR BLUE & FORMULA BLUE )

 - Top drivers in Junior Blue and Formula Blue will be able to display Nationally recognised numbers at NKRA clubs, during the following year